momonoski55555/momo_CoopMod/README.md

 **401**: means your token is bad regenerate it

 # Disclaimer:
-this mod has alot of aspects that are unfinished like -logging
+**this mod is still in very early development** this mod has alot of aspects that are unfinished

+## AI
+initially the project was made by hand. then i used ai when it became confusing to fix issues (i am really not good at rust but i really want this mod to be made). i used ai to make the C_module.

+# The future
+i want to stop using dropbox for other reasons mainly token's, not having enough control over everything and logic

+-rewrite the pipe code

+-logging

--automatic battle transfers
+-automatic battle/results transfers

--battle transfer results
--dropbox dashboard gui
+-campaign conig/admin gui

--automate more tasks
+-chat

+-player diplomacy

+-player analytics